 Failing fast is one of those ideas that seems like a great thing – for others to do.
 No one likes to fail.
 And failing leaders have a nasty habit of believing they can fix things at every step of the way, leading to painfully slow failures – death by a thousand cuts.
 If you’re going to fail, do it fast: 1) talk to customers, 2) test and 3) make early sales.

-Follow this link to read the full article on Forbes.com about Heivly and the Triangle Startup Factory and their approach to helping early stage entrepreneurs.
-It’s built around a core competency in enabling and empowering people to fail fast, and then get up and do it all over again.
+Heivly and the Triangle Startup Factory have an appropriate attitude for helping early stage entrepreneurs.
+It’s built a core competency in enabling and empowering people to fail fast, and then get up and do it all over again.